The importance of strategic marketing planning

 9. Forecast your plan and adjust

 How much is your plan likely to cost?
 Ideally, you should base your marketing budget on the cost of the activities you have planned to achieve the business goals you have.
-This is better than budgeting an abstract amount, or allocating whatever you have you leftover in the budget following a general expense allocation exercise for FY2021.
+This is better than budgeting an abstract amount, or allocating whatever you have leftover in the budget following a general expense allocation exercise for the previous financial year.

 10. Know when and how you’re going to evaluate your plans